Jellyfin Community Standards

 At all times when interacting with the Jellyfin community via any method (Matrix, Reddit, Forums, etc.), you must abide by the following:

-Jellyfin, as set out in our Mission Statement, is created exclusively by volunteers.
-As they are freely giving their time and effort, no volunteer contributor owes anything whatsoever to any other contributor, any user, or the project itself.
+Jellyfin is created exclusively by volunteers, as set out in our Mission Statement.
+Since they are freely giving their time and effort, no volunteer contributor owes anything whatsoever to any other contributor, any user, or the project itself.
 Contributors are free to come and go as they please, to work on and give attention to what they deem interesting or important, and to respond or not respond to anything they wish.
-That said the administrative team would kindly request that regular contributors inform us of long-term departures to ensure we are aware, should the need arise.
+Do not badger volunteers in any way about any topic.

 If you have questions to ask of the community, please choose the appropriate location (see our Getting Help page) and ask your question in full, immediately, with as much detail as possible.
-Author issues aside, Asking Questions the Smart Way is a valuable resource.
-Do not pester or harass community members for help or to answer questions, do not require others to pry information out of you, and do not spam questions - they will be answered when they are answered.
+Author issues aside, Asking Questions the Smart Way is a valuable resource and is recommended reading before engaging with any free and open source community, including ours.
+Do not pester or harass community members for help or to answer questions.
+Do not require others to pry information out of you.
+Do not spam questions; they will be answered when they are answered.

 Dispute Resolution and Moderation